12 tips to prepare your home for all of the four seasons before they arrive.

 1. It’s time for annual appliance maintenance — don’t put it off!
 Routine maintenance of appliances should be done annually.
 Why not get it out of the way in January?
 While you’re hibernating from the cold, clean those fridge coils, inspect hoses on the washing machine and dishwasher, hit the self-cleaning button on the stove and clean out that dryer vent.

 2. Prep your lawn tools for their long winter’s nap.
 Make sure your lawn mower and other yard tools are stored correctly and in good working order for when you need to use them again in the spring.
 For your lawn mower, clean the undercarriage, making sure it’s free of grass, dirt and debris.
 Sharpen the blade and check for any damage, lubricate the metal on the undercarriage to stave off rust, empty the fuel tank, change the oil, and replace the fuel filter, spark plug and air filter.
 For other lawn tools like chippers and tillers, remove all grass, dirt and debris, and sharpen and lubricate the blades (WD-40 works great for this).
 If that all sounds like a lot of work you’re not comfortable doing (or don’t have the time), fear not.
 You can bring your push mower into a Sears drop-off repair center.
 If you need riding mower or lawn tractor service, we’ll come right to your home to perform maintenance.

 3. Move the clothes that are draped over your treadmill and fix it, already!
 Any fitness equipment is too big an investment to let sit idle.
 Look in your manual for troubleshooting tips and simple fixes (replacing or tightening a belt, for example).
 But for more complex repairs, call in a professional.
-The Sears Appliance Technicians can repair treadmills, ellipticals, exercise bikes and other fitness equipment.
+The Sears Appliance Experts can repair treadmills, ellipticals, exercise bikes and other fitness equipment.